Ernst-Merck-Halle

 Ernst-Merck-Halle was a 5,600-capacity indoor arena located in Hamburg, Germany, that was opened in 1950 and demolished in 1986.
 It was named after German businessman and politician Ernst Merck.
-Artists that appeared at the hall include The Beatles, The Rolling Stones, Kiss, Iron Maiden, Queen, Pink Floyd, The Who, Santana and Deep Purple.
+Artists that appeared at the hall include The Beatles, The Rolling Stones, Kiss, Iron Maiden, Queen, Pink Floyd, The Who, AC/DC, Santana, Sweet and Deep Purple.
 The building was demolished in June 1986.